 The Company considers all highly liquid investments purchased with original maturities of three months or less from the purchase date to be cash equivalents.
 The Company's cash equivalents include deposits in money market accounts which were unrestricted as to withdrawal or use and are stated at fair value.
-As of December 31, 2023, cash and cash equivalents consisted primarily of checking, savings, money market accounts and highly liquid investments with original maturities of three months or less.
-Interest earned on cash and cash equivalents is included in other income (expense), net in the consolidated statements of loss.
+The Company's cash equivalents include certificates of deposit from time to time.
+As of December 31, 2024, cash and cash equivalents consisted primarily of checking, savings, money market accounts, and highly liquid investments with original maturities of three months or less.
+Interest earned on cash and cash equivalents is included in other income (expense), net in the consolidated statements of operations.

-As of December 31, 2023, the Company's long-term restricted cash balance was \$0.4 million, primarily related to a letter of credit for its facility lease agreement.
-Restricted cash, noncurrent is included in other assets on the consolidated balance sheets.
+As of both December 31, 2024, and 2023, the Company's restricted cash balance was \$0.4 million, primarily related to a letter of credit for its facility lease agreement.
+Restricted cash, current is included in prepaid expenses and other current assets and restricted cash, noncurrent is included in other assets on the consolidated balance sheets.

-Accounts Receivable and Allowance for Doubtful Accounts
+Accounts Receivable and Allowance for Credit Losses

-Accounts receivable, net consist of primarily billed and unbilled trade accounts receivable.
+Accounts receivable, net consists of primarily billed and unbilled trade accounts receivable.
 Unbilled accounts receivable represents amounts recorded as royalty revenue which will be invoiced within a short period upon receipt of the royalty reports from the licensees.
 The Company records accounts receivable when it has an unconditional right to consideration.
 Trade accounts receivable are recorded at the invoiced amount.
-The Company maintains allowances for doubtful accounts to reduce its receivables to their estimated net realizable value.
-In general, the Company does not offer extended credit terms and also do not require any security or collateral to support its receivables.
+The Company maintains allowances for credit losses to reduce its receivables to their estimated net realizable value.
+In general, the Company does not offer extended credit terms and also does not require any security or collateral to support its receivables.
 The Company performs ongoing credit evaluations of its customers and establishes allowances for potential credit losses by considering factors such as historical experience, credit quality, age of the accounts receivable balances, and current economic conditions that may affect a customer's ability to pay.
-The Company's allowance for doubtful accounts activity has historically not been significant.
-Probable losses are recorded in general and administrative expense in the consolidated statements of loss.
+The Company's allowance for credit losses activity has historically not been significant.
+Probable losses are recorded in general and administrative expense in the consolidated statements of operations.